3 x 5 Item Cards

 3 x 5 cards.

-- If you gain an item, you don't need to write it down on your character
+If your character gains an item, you don't need to write it down on the character

 sheet.
 This is helpful if you've run out of room, or if you want to list